fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ![](../../images/8/30.png)

-In this exercise the filtering can be done using just React.
+In this exercise, the filtering can be done using just React.

 #### 8.20 Books by genre, part 2

-Implement a view which shows all the books based on the logged in user's favourite genre.
+Implement a view which shows all the books based on the logged-in user's favourite genre.

 ![](../../images/8/29.png)

 #### 8.21 books by genre with GraphQL

-In the previous exercise 8.20, the filtering could have been done using just React.
+In previous exercise 8.20, the filtering could have been done using just React.
 To complete this exercise, you should filter the books in the recommendations page using a GraphQL query to the server.
 The query created in exercise 8.5 could be useful here.

 This and the next exercises are quite **challenging** like it should be this late in the course.
-You might want to complete first the easier ones in [next part](/en/part8/fragments_and_subscriptions).
+You might want to complete first the easier ones in the [next part](/en/part8/fragments_and_subscriptions).

-Some tips
+Some tips:

-- Instead of using <i>useQuery</i> it is probably better to do the queries with the <i>useLazyQuery</i>-hook
+- Instead of using <i>useQuery</i>, it is probably better to do the queries with the <i>useLazyQuery</i> hook.
 - It is sometimes useful to save the results of a GraphQL query to the state of a component.
-- Note, that you can do GraphQL queries in a <i>useEffect</i>-hook.
+- Note that you can do GraphQL queries in a <i>useEffect</i> hook.
-- The [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) of a <i>useEffect</i> - hook can become handy depending on your approach.
+- The [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) of a <i>useEffect</i> hook can become handy depending on your approach.

-#### 8.22 Up to date cache and book recommendations
+#### 8.22 Up-to-date cache and book recommendations

-If you did the previous exercise, that is fetch the books in a genre with GraphQL, ensure somehow that the books view is kept up to date.
+If you did the previous exercise, that is, fetch the books in a genre with GraphQL, ensure somehow that the books view is kept up to date.
 So when a new book is added, the books view is updated **at least** when a genre selection button is pressed.

 <i>When new genre selection is not done, the view does not have to be updated. </i>